 Future of Cranking: Computerised “Voice Activated Command Control”?

 Currently, the voice-activated commands limit their use just to operate the infotainment systems in the cars.
-At the moment, with this feature one can only operate limited features such as a music system, navigation, and a mobile phone, to name a few.
-Engineers are developing new systems with this technology so that many more car features and systems could operate over the commands of the driver.
+At the moment, with this feature, one can only operate limited features such as a music system, navigation, and a mobile phone, to name a few.
+Engineers are developing new systems with this technology so that many more car features and systems could operate over the driver's commands.
 Possibly, the mobile phone’s apps could also pass on the voice-activated commands in the future.

 The future is quite unpredictable as innovations keep happening around the automotive systems.
-A Hollywood Movie "2012" scene showed that cranking the car’s engine and starting it by the ‘Voice-Authenticated-Engine-Start’ feature of the Bentley.
-Although, we could not confirm the existence of such technology on Bentley’s website; it is very likely that in the future this type of biometric systems may take over.
-Furthermore, we may find more ‘Talk-To-Tech’ systems in the next generation of cars which we have to wait and see.
+A Hollywood Movie "2012" scene showed that cranking the car’s engine and starting it with the ‘Voice-Authenticated-Engine-Start’ feature of the Bentley.
+However, we could not confirm the existence of such technology on Bentley’s website; this type of biometric system may likely take over in the future.
+Furthermore, we may find more ‘Talk-To-Tech’ systems in the next generation of cars we have to wait and see.